 Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds ordered by a provider for use in the home.
-The member always owns certain items, such as prosthetics.
+The Member always owns certain items, such as prosthetics.
 In this section, we discuss other types of DME that you must rent.

 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP), however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+As a Member of Community First Medicare Advantage D-SNP (HMO), however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a Member of our plan.
 Under certain limited circumstances we will transfer ownership of the DME item to you.
-Call Member Services (phone numbers are printed on the cover of this booklet) to find out about the requirements you must meet and the documentation you need to provide.
+Call Member Services (phone numbers are printed on the cover of this document) to find out about the requirements you must meet and the documentation you need to provide.